2025 NFP True Pricing Seed Fund winners: where they are now

 In 2025, NFP’s True Pricing Seed Fund, supported by the Ministry of Agriculture, Fisheries, Food Security and Nature, backed four projects to apply True Pricing / True Cost Accounting (TCA) approaches in food value chains with an impact in LMIC — generating practical evidence to inform decision-making by relevant public and private actors to reduce the identified social and environmental costs.
 All four projects will be completed in 2026.
 Below you will find the latest progress updates from each project.

-SUST'NREAL focuses on applying true price analysis to cocoa production by comparing the externalities of different farming systems.
-The project seeks to generate insights into how production methods influence environmental and social impacts and to identify pathways for more sustainable cocoa and chocolate value chains.
+SUST'NREAL focuses on applying true price analysis to cocoa production by comparing the social and environmental costs associated with three different cocoa farming systems.
+The project generates insights into how production methods influence environmental and social impacts and to identify pathways for more sustainable cocoa and chocolate value chains.
 After an initial scoping phase and methodological adjustments to adapt the true price methodology to the Brazilian context, data collection among cocoa producers is underway.
-With the results of the true price assessment, the project provides evidence for more sustainable land-use practices, can inform pricing and policy discussions, and can support decision-making by both public and private sector actors.
+With the results, the project provides evidence on the social and environmental costs and benefits of the compared farming systems, and can inform decisions in policy and practice to make cocoa value chains more just and sustainable.
 Workshops and knowledge exchange activities are also planned to transfer expertise on true pricing methodologies to Brazilian stakeholders, strengthening local capacity to conduct future assessments.

 • Methods are being adapted to local contexts

-• Evidence is being built from the ground up, with farmers and cooperatives central to data collection and validation.
+• Evidence is being built from the ground up, with farmers and cooperatives central to data collection and validation

-• All projects are exploring the “so what?”: How can results inform choices in policy, practice, and communication.
+• All projects are exploring the “so what?”: How can results inform choices in policy, practice, and communication

 Authors